Alpha Phi Alpha: Centennial celebration

 The House of Alpha, the Centennial Exhibit of Alpha Phi Alpha, opened its doors at the convention.
 Herman "Skip" Mason served as curator of the exhibit, which has been described as a "fraternal masterpiece."
-The featured materials are part of the records of Alpha Phi Alpha and local chapters, and the personal collections of fraternity members.
+The featured materials are part of the records of Alpha Phi Alpha, local chapters, and the personal collections of fraternity members.
 Mason was inaugurated as the fraternity's 33rd General President in January 2009.

 Black college Greek movement

 Members of black fraternities and sororities call themselves Greek because "Greece was a culturally diverse pluralistic society of various ethnic and racial groups—much like the United States of today.
-However, the citizens were mostly dark-skinned black and brown people" according to journalist and Alpha Phi Alpha brother Tony Brown.
+However, the citizens were mostly dark-skinned black and brown people" according to journalists and Alpha Phi Alpha brother Tony Brown.

 Alpha Phi Alpha is the first intercollegiate Greek-lettered fraternity in the United States established for people of African descent, and the paragon for the Black Greek Letter Organizations (BGLOs) that followed.
 Alpha Kappa Alpha was founded in 1908 at Howard University as both the first African-American sorority and the first BGLO founded at a black college.
 Four other BGLOs were in quick succession founded at Howard: Omega Psi Phi (1911), Delta Sigma Theta (1913), Phi Beta Sigma (1914) and Zeta Phi Beta (1920).
 Kappa Alpha Psi was founded at Indiana University in 1911.
 Sigma Gamma Rho (1922) and Iota Phi Theta (1963) were founded at Butler University and Morgan State University, respectively.

-In 1940, Alpha Phi Alpha, Alpha Kappa Alpha, and Kappa Alpha Psi hosted conventions in the Municipal Auditorium of Kansas City, Missouri, and held a historic joint BGLO session.
+In 1940, Alpha Phi Alpha, Alpha Kappa Alpha, and Kappa Alpha Psi hosted conventions in the Municipal Auditorium of Kansas City, Missori and held a historic joint BGLO session.

 Embezzlement and hazing controversies

 Embezzlement

 In 2020, Guy Bell, fraternity member and treasurer of the Baltimore City-Wide graduate chapter, was sentenced for stealing $56,678.93 from the chapter between 2013 and 2016 to help cover personal debts.
 The chapter was behind on rent payments and other important financial obligations.
 Bell was sentenced to six months of home detention, five years of probation, and must pay back $51,834 in restitution.

-In 2012, the 33rd General President of the fraternity, Reverend Herman '"Skip" Mason, admitted to misappropriating fraternity funds which resulted in his immediate removal by the board of the fraternity.
+In 2012, the 33rd General President of the fraternity, Reverend Herman '"Skip" Mason, admitted to misappropriating fraternity funds, resulting in his immediate removal by the board of the fraternity.
 He admitted using unsanctioned fraternity funds to cover personal expenses, including paying for his children's private school tuition.
 Mason sued the board of the fraternity for violating organization by-laws and harming his reputation.
 Mason's lawsuit was denied.

-In 2012, fraternity member Curtiss Stanford, was arrested and charged with three counts of embezzlement.
+In 2012, fraternity member Curtiss Stanford was arrested and charged with three counts of embezzlement.
 He illegally wrote 10 checks totaling about $1,200 from the Appalachian State University chapter's bank account.